Optimal Linear Sofic Approximations Of Countable Groups: Introduction

 \begin{enumerate} \item[(AH)] For all $g, h , gh \in S $, one has $ \rho_d ( \phi( gh), \phi(g) \phi(h) )< \delta$. \item[(D)] For all $g \in S \setminus \{ e \}$, $\rho_d ( \phi ( g), \Id ) \ge \kappa'$. \end{enumerate} \end{definition}

 Such a map is called an $(S, \delta, \kappa')$-map.
-(AH) guarantees that $\phi$ is almost a homomorphism, while (D) shows that distinct elements are separated out.
-We say that $G$ is linear sofic if it is $\kappa$-linear sofic for some $\kappa>0$.
+Roughly speaking, (AH) guarantees that $\phi$ is {\it almost} a homomorphism, while (D) shows that distinct elements are separated out.
+Following \cite{AP17} we say that $G$ is linear sofic over $F$ if it is $\kappa$-linear sofic for some $\kappa>0$.
 It is clear that if $\kappa_1<\kappa_2$, then every $\kappa_2$-linear sofic group is $\kappa_1$-linear sofic.
 For a countable group $G$, we write

-It is easy to see that this definition is equivalent to the one given for general metric approximations.